wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a href="#TheHardWay">C. In a single 5-node datacenter (with Kubernetes)</a>

-   - Use this to learn about configuration of app Gateways, Sidecar monitoring
+   - Use this to learn about configuration of nodes in 3 Availability Zones within a single region, app Gateways, Sidecar monitoring

 <a href="#Enmeshed">D. In a single 6-node datacenter</a>